ursatile/jsray/13-patterns.md

 example: 12-patterns
 ---

 Until now, every shape in our world is a single solid color.
-In this section, we'll see how to create different kinds of materials so we can create objects with patterned finishes, like stripes, rings, and the obligatory checkerboard pattern.
+In this section, we'll see how to create different kinds of materials so we can create objects with patterned finishes, like stripes, rings -- and the famous chessboard pattern.

 A pattern works by extending `Material` and returning different colors for different points, depending on those points' coordinates.